MrBounty/Data_portfolio/README.md

 ---

 # 📝 About me
 👋 Hello!
-I'm an AI enthusiast and aspiring AI engineer with a passion for deep learning, emerging technologies and data-driven solutions.
+I'm an AI enthusiast and aspiring Data Scientist with a passion for deep learning, emerging technologies and data-driven solutions.
 Currently, I work as a Consultant in Data & Analytics and Emerging Technologies at EY Luxembourg, where I have been involved in AI projects and gained valuable experience in business, project management, storytelling, and presentation skills.

 💼 **Professional Experience:**
 - Consultant in Data & Analytics and Emerging Technologies at EY, specializing in AI projects.